ammarsabir15/Scripts_for_daily_use/docker_commands.md

 # To run docker image in interactive mode
     docker run -it <image_name> /bin/bash

+# find directory mount to docker image or inspect other aspects for the docker image
+    docker inspect <container_name>

-# To run docker container in interactive mode
+# To run docker an existing container in interactive mode
-    docker exec -it my_container /bin/bash
+    docker exec -it <container> /bin/bash

+# Lists all containers, including stopped ones
+    docker ps -a

+# To start a stopped container
+    docker start <container>